guysherman/si-plugins/README.md

 This is also a 2nd order Butterworth filter, but by applying a few extra steps in calculating the coefficients, we get a High-pass filter instead.
 Apparently.

-Having calculated the coefficients as above, we do the following:
+Having calculated the coefficients as in SI-L2, we do the following:

 ```
 b0 = b0 * ita * ita;